Filing Court Papers

-To file in person, go to the correct courthouse, hand your forms to the court clerk and pay the proper fee(s).
-You can pay by cash, check, money order, cashiers check or credit card.
+Make an appointment to file in person, at the correct courthouse, hand your forms to the court clerk and pay the proper fee(s).
+You can pay by cash, check, money order, cashier’s check, or credit card.

 How do I file court papers by mail?